Five ways we saved the world (or at least a corner of it)

 The people actually IN the shot would have preferred that for sure.
 It’s actually a picture of Los Angeles in the 1950s, and that miasma isn’t fog.
 It’s enough pollution to reduce visibility down to three blocks.

 People complain about the air quality in Los Angeles, but older folks know it used to be WAY worse.

 Despite its seaside location, Los Angeles sits in a depression, without much in the way of winds, so if there’s pollution, it tends to build up.
 And the first time that crazy smog turned up, one not-so-fine June day in 1943, people were choking on it.
 Many thought the Japanese were attacking them with chemical weapons.

 It wasn’t even the first time.
 One episode in 1903 was bad enough to be mistaken for a solar eclipse.
 What the 1943 occurrence did was galvanize city leaders to action, to at least set out to find out the cause.

 It took a long time to put their collective finger on it, but it turned out … well, it was pretty much everything from increasing industrial activity, to open-air trash fires, to the increasing numbers of cars on the roads of this, one of the U.S.’ fastest growing cities.

 By the 1960s, the city was seeing 200 days a year of dangerous smog levels … but although it took a long time, authorities conquered the miasma, through the mighty power of … increased air quality regulations, better rapid transit, tailpipe emission standards, the works.

-Doesn’t sound sexy, and it took decades, but it worked.
+Doesn’t sound too drastic, and it took decades, but it worked.
 By 1995, ozone levels were a third of what they were in 1955, and as recently as the past few years, ozone levels are still being kept at bay.